sharontherese/sharon-kabel/content/post/vatican-dancing/index.md

 The AAS quotation concerns priests, not the laity, and acknowledges the good and pious intentions of those running the dances.
 The issue is partly moral, but mostly prudential: "although they had no hesitation about the correct end of those who promoted these dances, nevertheless, perceiving the losses and dangers..."[^5]

-To reduce all of this to the claim that "official Church teaching" forbids dancing does a disservice to the sources, and to the readers - as it deprives them of an opportunity for exercising the gifts of prudence and logic.
+To reduce all of this to the claim that "official Church teaching forbids dancing for the unmarried" is an unfair treatment of the sources in question, and unfair to the readers; it deprives them of an opportunity for exercising the gifts of prudence and logic.

-We also miss an opportunity to discuss the uneasy relationship religion has always with dancing.
+We also miss an opportunity to discuss the complex and frequently uneasy relationship religion has always with dancing.
+Occasions of sin must always be taken seriously, but we are not Manicheans.
 A great example of the turbulent relationship between Catholicism and dance is Reformation Era England.
 Dancing was frequently considered a papist frivolity to be condemned in all forms; King James' Book of Sports, allowing dance on Sundays, was deeply unpopular with Puritans, and overturned once King James had left the scene.
 (See footnotes 7-11 for more reading.)

 # Sources